 Area of innovation

 The Jemena Power to Gas Demonstration facility and five year trial is the largest of its kind in Australia.
 It involves converting ‘green’ electricity into a clean fuel (hydrogen) via electrolysis.
 The project will be one of the first P2G trials to inject hydrogen into the gas distribution network in Australia and will focus on addressing the technical, regulatory, environmental and economic barriers to the production and use of hydrogen in gas distribution and transmission networks.

 The project is considered an important stepping stone to support the decarbonisation of Australia’s energy market by demonstrating a long term storage solution for intermittent renewable energy (both within the gas distribution networks as well as conversion to a clean fuel for hydrogen vehicles).

 The Jemena Gas Network is capable of storing as much energy as 8 million Powerwall batteries for weeks or months rather than minutes or hours typical of lithium-ion battery storage.
 The successful demonstration of hydrogen storage in existing infrastructure is likely to support further renewable investments.

-Could renewable energy be piped into our homes to power our cooktops, hot water services and barbeques via our existing natural gas network?Read more
+Could renewable hydrogen gas energy be piped into our homes to power our cooktops, hot water services and barbeques via our existing natural gas network?Read more